 In the quaternary (Na+,K+)-(Cl-,SO42-)-H2O system at 100°C, the following solid phases appear:

-The phase diagram to the right shows the concentration ranges in which the various solid phases appear.
+The phase diagram below shows the concentration ranges in which the various solid phases appear.
 The concentration unit is charge fraction, which corresponds to equivalent fraction.
-The water content of the saturated solutions are indicated by the numbers given at the grid intersections, giving as mass percent water.
+The water contents of the saturated solutions are indicated by the numbers given at the grid intersections as mass percent water.

 Each corner of the phase diagram represents a binary solution, and each of the four sides a ternary solution.
 The lower left corner of the figure to the right represents a KCl solution, the lower right corner a K2SO4 solution.
 Correspondingly, the upper corners represent a NaCl and a Na2SO4 solution.

 A contour chart of the same system is shown below to the left.
 This diagram does not show the phase diagram lines, but only the water content in each part of the diagram.
 The water content is indicated by colors as shown in the legend, where the numbers are mass% water.
 The brown color indicates a high water content and the dark blue a low water content.